Alex Bregman Preview, Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

+- Bregman leads Houston in slugging percentage (.451) thanks to 49 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 56th in batting average, 20th in on-base percentage, and 66th in slugging.
+- He ranks 43rd in batting average, 16th in on base percentage, and 60th in slugging among the qualified batters in baseball.

-- Bregman has driven in a run in 56 games this year (40.9%), including 22 games with more than one RBI (16.1%).
+- Bregman has had an RBI in 57 games this season (41.3%), including 23 multi-RBI outings (16.7%).
 He has also driven in three or more of his team's runs in eight contests.

+- He has scored in 49.3% of his games this year, with two or more runs scored in 13.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.